Answers to Frequently Asked Questions

 Here's the hard part: collect data describing completed projects (size, effort, duration, cost drivers).
 You'll need at least half a dozen data points to get reasonable results.

 Here's the easy part: type your data into Calico, select a style of calibration, and press Enter.
-Calico is our COCOMO calibration tool -- it's included with every purchase of Costar.
+Calico is our COCOMO calibration tool -- it's included with every purchase of SystemStar.
 Calico takes a description of your completed projects as inputs, and calibrates the COCOMO equations to match your environment.
-You can arrange for Costar to automatically use your new equations instead of the standard estimating equations.
+You can arrange for SystemStar to automatically use your new equations instead of the standard estimating equations.

 No, Calico doesn't use magic -- it turns out that all you need is a linear regression.